20 MARCH – 09 APRIL 2017

 The drive into the park delivered such specials as Scissor-tailed Kite, Arabian and Grey-headed Bush-shrike and Buff-crested Bustard.
 We slowly birded our way through the acacia thickets and grassland to the Awash Falls Lodge with its stunning view of the Awash River and its three waterfalls.

-The lodge grounds held such specials as Beautiful and Nile Valley Sunbird, Northern Crombec and Pallid Swifts.
+The lodge grounds held such specials as Beautiful and Nile Valley Sunbird and Northern Crombec.

 Day 8, 27 March 2017.
 Awash National Park